Karmel0x/simple-web-account-panel/README.md

 - Using PDO MySQL
 - Structural oriented
 ```
-Passwords are hashed with md5 as LC using but it's not the best practice
+Passwords are hashed with not salted md5 as LC using but it's not the best practice
 There is no limit of login attempts, it would be good to add a captcha or something
 ```